 All students applying to Family Medicine Residencies on the West Coast (California, Nevada, Oregon, Washington, Arizona, and Colorado) must have their applications completed and mailed, and letters of recommendation in to the programs no later than Sept.
 15th.
 Interviews are first-come first-served for some schools.
 The Seattle programs are now reviewing preliminary applications before granting interviews.

-Since many UNC and North Carolina-based medical students wish to stay in the state - so apply to all of the NC programs if you want to stay instate.
+Many UNC and North Carolina-based medical students wish to stay in the state - so apply to all of the NC programs if you want to stay instate.
 Those include some newer programs:

 - Cabarrus Family Medicine Residency, Concord, NC